How to Use ASQ Learning Activities to Support Child Development

 Learning activities: the natural next step after screening

-You may have heard of ASQ®-3 Learning Activities, which has been out for a few years, and now the long-awaited ASQ®:SE-2 Learning Activities & More is also available.
-The books were designed to complement and serve as a follow-up to the ASQ-3 and ASQ:SE-2 screening tools—especially for children whose scores are in the monitoring zone.
+The ASQ®-3 Learning Activities and ASQ®:SE-2 Learning Activities & More were designed to complement and serve as a follow-up to the ASQ-3 and ASQ:SE-2 screening tools—especially for children whose scores are in the monitoring zone.

 Learning activities are an easy-to-use, low-cost, and highly engaging way to move seamlessly from screening to supporting ongoing child development and promoting closer parent–child interactions.